SubhasreeSengupta/jekyll-now/_posts/2017-11-24-end-to-end-approach.md

 ---
 layout: post
-title: Automatic Transcription for polyphonic Music
+title: Automatic Transcription for Polyphonic Music
 ---

 In the End-to-End transcription section, we are building a Convolutional Neural Network (CNN) model that takes an audio file as an input and provides the transcription for the Piano music.
 We train and evaluate the model on a dataset of polyphonic piano music.
 The use of CNN for transcription of polyphonic music is still an active area of research.